Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are approximately 231 trips across all routes, which equates to around 19 weekly trips per individual stop.
+Across all routes, there is an average service frequency of 231 trips per day, which equates to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport